 Today I’ll be sharing a simple, at-home hydrogen peroxide rinse that you can use to help whiten your teeth and remove surface stains safely and effectively.
 But before we get to that, let’s briefly compare how this at-home hydrogen peroxide treatment works compared to those store-bought whitening products.

 And for much more information about what you can do with hydrogen peroxide, be sure to check out my eBook Hydrogen Peroxide Magic!
 You can find it in my shop, or get it for free if you’re an OGT Plus member!

 Can I Whiten My Teeth At Home With Hydrogen Peroxide?

 In a word, yes.
 But it won’t be as quick (or as hard on your teeth) as those store-bought whitening products.
-That’s because most those products list 10% hydrogen peroxide as their active ingredient.
-It’s more concentrated version of the brown bottle of hydrogen peroxide you can buy at the grocery store, which is a more diluted 3% solution.
+That’s because most those products list contain much higher concentrations of hydrogen peroxide than the brown bottle you can buy at the grocery store, which is a 3% solution.